 Paul Cathcart, our fearless leader, was born in Massachusetts, but spent most of his adult life in Virginia.
 His love of Bluegrass music was inspired 30 years ago by his close friend Jim Hughes, a native of Nashville, TN and Mr. Arnet Gutshall, a bluegrass music legend, who lived in the Blue Ridge Mountains of VA.
-He was also inspired by Guitar Legends and singers, Tony Rice, Bryan Sutton, Ben Clark, Keith Garrett, and Josh Williams.
+He was also inspired by Guitar Legends and singers, Tony Rice, Bryan Sutton, Ben Clark, Greg Blake, and Josh Williams.